ncbi/ribovore/documentation/ribotyper.md

 ### <a name="options"></a>List of all command-line options

-You can see all the available command line options to ribotyper.pl by calling it at the command line with the -h option:
+You can see all the available command line options to ribotyper by calling it at the command line with the -h option:

 ```
-> ribotyper.pl -h
+> ribotyper -h
-# ribotyper.pl :: detect and classify ribosomal RNA sequences
+# ribotyper :: detect and classify ribosomal RNA sequences
 # Ribovore 1.0 (Jan 2021)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:    Tue Dec 22 16:56:29 2020
 #
-Usage: ribotyper.pl [-options] <fasta file to annotate> <output directory>
+Usage: ribotyper [-options] <fasta file to annotate> <output directory>

 basic options:
   -f     : force; if <output directory> exists, overwrite it